oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 3.2.3.12 Vulnerabilities Property - Remediations

-List of remediations (`remediations`) of value type `array` with 1 or more Remediation items of type `object` contains a list of remediations.
+List of remediations (`remediations`) of value type `array` with 1 or more Remediation items of value type `object` contains a list of remediations.

 ```
     "remediations": {